-- EB 102 Intermediate Microeconomics (4) Analysis of the price system as applied to consumer behavior, theory of the firm, product market structures, and resource markets.
-Includes the consideration of the competitive market process, rent-seeking, market failure, the economics of information, and principal-agent relationships. - EB 103 History of Economic Thought (4) (Alternate years) A study of the origins and development of economic thought, emphasizing its inter-relationship to other disciplines, especially the other social sciences and Christian theology.
+- EB 102 Intermediate Microeconomics (4) Prerequisites: EB 003, EB 010, EB 020 or EB 030, and MA 005.
+Analysis of the price system as applied to consumer behavior, theory of the firm, product market structures, and resource markets.
+Includes the consideration of the competitive market process, rent-seeking, market failure, the economics of information, and principal-agent relationships. - EB 103 History of Economic Thought (4) Prerequisites: EB 010 and EB 011.
+(Alternate years) A study of the origins and development of economic thought, emphasizing its inter-relationship to other disciplines, especially the other social sciences and Christian theology.
 Examines the economic thought of the ancients and medieval scholastics, as well as the development of modern political economy associated with figures such as Adam Smith, Karl Marx, J.M.
-Keynes, and Joseph Schumpeter. - EB 105 Business Law (4) Develops critical thinking skills with respect to the law and the business world from an interdisciplinary perspective as diversity of thought is valued.
+Keynes, and Joseph Schumpeter. - EB 104 World Poverty and Economic Development (4) Prerequisites: EB 010 and EB 011.
+Examination of the issues of world poverty and economic development including income distribution, capital formation, informality, law and corruption, international trade, foreign aid, globalization and multinationals, financial crises, population growth, gender issues, agriculture, and education.
+An emphasis is placed on the neoclassical economic principles and economic evidence that point to causes of poverty and the path to economic development. - EB 105 Business Law (4) Prerequisites: EB 020, EB 030, or EB 080, and junior standing.
+Develops critical thinking skills with respect to the law and the business world from an interdisciplinary perspective as diversity of thought is valued.
 Fosters an active intellectual engagement with business legal questions in our contemporary society through an enhanced understanding of legal terminology, the judicial system and how it applies to business in particular, and when it is time to seek legal advice and take preventative law steps.
-Topics covered include: legal rights and their enforcement in the civil and criminal setting; contract law; real property and personal property; sales and negotiable instruments; commercial paper; creditors rights; bankruptcy; agency and principal law; corporations, partnerships and limited liability companies; cyber law; intellectual property law, and international laws. - EB 107 Business at the Bottom of the Pyramid (4) The fundamentals of business formation and strategy applied to some of the deepest needs in the world.
-This class travels to Haiti during the Spring semester to launch companies. - EB 115 Game Theory (4) This course is an introduction to non-cooperative game theory.
-Topics include simultaneous play games, sequential game play games, repeated games, and incomplete information games. - EB 116 Antitrust and Regulatory Environment of Business (4) The influence of government on business with special emphasis on market structure, industrial organization, and antitrust policy.
+Topics covered include: legal rights and their enforcement in the civil and criminal setting; contract law; real property and personal property; sales and negotiable instruments; commercial paper; creditors rights; bankruptcy; agency and principal law; corporations, partnerships and limited liability companies; cyber law; intellectual property law, and international laws. - EB 106 Environmental and Natural Resource Economics (4) Prerequisite: EB 010.
+Economic principles for understanding complex environmental and natural resource issues and providing a foundation for innovative policy solutions.
+Special attention is paid to the debate between the neoclassical and ecological perspectives.